2024 Château Figeac Premier Grand Cru Classé

 Château Figeac is known for its traditional winemaking practices, which include hand-harvesting the grapes and using a combination of stainless steel and wooden fermentation vats.
 The estate produces a Grand Vin, the flagship wine, as well as a second wine called "Petit Figeac".
 The Grand Vin is the flagship wine and is typically a blend of Merlot, Cabernet Sauvignon and Cabernet Franc.
 The exact blend may vary depending on the vintage.
 Petit Figeac is the second wine from Château Figeac, often made from younger vines or grapes that do not meet the criteria for Grand Vin.
 It provides a more accessible and approachable option at a younger age.
 Château Figeac has the status of Premier Grand Cru Classé (Class B) in the classification of Saint-Émilion wines.
 This classification recognizes the estate's consistent production of high quality wines.
 Château Figeac wines are highly regarded for their elegance, complexity and ability to age gracefully.
 They are often praised by wine critics and enthusiasts.

-EN PRIMEUR DISCOUNT VALID UNTIL 31/12/2026 - DELIVERY SPRING 2027
+A FIRST DISCOUNT VALID UNTIL 31/12/2026 - DELIVERY SPRING 2027

 Château Figeac: historic winery in Saint-Émilion

-Château Figeac is one of the oldest and most prestigious wine estates in Saint-Émilion, Bordeaux.
-The estate has its roots in Roman times and has been in the hands of the Manoncourt family for generations.
+Château Figeac is one of the oldest and most prestigious wineries in Saint-Émilion, Bordeaux.
+The estate has roots in Roman times and has been in the hands of the Manoncourt family for generations.
 Under the leadership of Frédéric Faye, in collaboration with the family, the château has become a modern icon that combines tradition and innovation.
 The estate covers approximately 54 hectares and is known for its unique terroir with gravelly soils, ideal for Cabernet-dominant blends.

 The location and climate of Château Figeac in Bordeaux

-2024 Château Figeac: grape composition and harvest year
+2024 Château Figeac: grape blend and vintage

 - 39% Cabernet Sauvignon